Be Informed

 It depends on the reason for your visit.
 Patients are typically treated 1-3 times per week.

-Assisted Living and Memory Care (Sacred Heart Home)
+Assisted Living & Memory Care (Sacred Heart Home)

 Yes absolutely.
 You may have assistance with hygienic care, we help you keep your room clean and tidy with our maintenance and housekeeping staff and assist in personalized laundering of your clothing.
 Health service staff is on 24/7, so you are never without someone to assist you.

 When you decide to join us at Sacred Heart Home, we encourage visitors and consider them an important part of your life.
-Our dining services offer private dining and guest trays for a very modest fee.
+Our dining services offer private dining for special events based on space and availability.
 The case manager is available to help you with any part of this transition.

 Yes.
-We have an active resident council, concerns, suggestions and compliments are listen to and when appropriate acted upon.
+We have an active resident council where concerns, suggestions and compliments are listened to and, when appropriate, acted upon.
 This council is a protected and safe venue to speak with the administrative team.

 You may keep your community physician.
-We do have a medical group of physicians and nurse practitioners who address most of our residents medical needs.
-They also work with the Brothers of Mercy Rehab Clinic, so if you do need rehab, the continuity of care exists without a gap.
-Since this medical group routinely sees residents at Sacred Heart Home, it helps to minimize the families need to transport their loved one to a community physician for routine care.
+We have a nurse practitioner who addresses most of our residents medical needs.
+Since this nurse practitioner routinely sees residents at Sacred Heart Home, it helps to minimize the families need to transport their loved one to a community physician for routine care.

-We have 2 types of one bedroom apartments; a suite which accommodates one person, and a larger one bedroom which accommodates couples.
+We have two types of one bedroom apartments; a suite which accommodates one person, and a larger one bedroom which accommodates a single resident or a couple.

 If you meet the income requirements, you may apply for either size apartment.